 Respondents will see unique combinations of these ingredients in your survey.
 Then, they will have to choose the one that they like best.

-A net promoter score (NPS) question measures brand shareability, as well as customer satisfaction levels.
-It helps you gauge the likelihood of respondents recommending your company to friends or colleagues.
+A net promoter score (NPS) survey question measures brand shareability, as well as customer satisfaction levels.
+It helps you get reliable customer insights and gauge the likelihood of respondents recommending your company to friends or colleagues (i.e. prospective customers).
 The scoring model involves a scale of 0 to 10, which is divided into three sections.
 Respondents who give a 9 to 10 score are considered Promoters.
 Passives give a 7 to 8 score, while the rest are considered Detractors.

 Once you’ve gathered all the data, the responses per section are calculated.
 Then, the net value of promoters is shown.
-This type of survey question helps you understand why promoters are leaving high ratings so you can work on enhancing those strengths.
+This type of survey question offers a useful form of initial feedback.
+It helps you understand why promoters are leaving high ratings so you can work on enhancing those strengths.
 At the same time, it enables you to determine weaknesses.
 It illustrates why detractors are leaving such low ratings.

 Examples of net promoter score questions: